 |Here is a picture of Gail and Al at Mather Point, where we first arrived at the south rim of the Grand Canyon.
 You drive up from Williams, AZ, and this view is just steps away from the first parking area inside the park.
 Awesome!||Here's another photo of us in front of the canyon.
 This is from a different location; I think it is Navaho Point.
 It was easy to ask people to take our photograph for us, and vice versa.
 People were there from all over the world...
 Italy, Germany, Israel, Japan, China, etc.|

 In this picture you can see all the way down to the river.
 The Colorado River is the little dark green splotch about halfway between the picture's center and its bottom.
 The dark grey rock between the river and the reddish formation is about 1000 feet tall.

 The changing light conditions kept giving the canyon different appearances.
-Here is a photo from the late afternoon.
+This photo is from the late afternoon.

-I thought maybe we could go on one of the mule trips into the canyon, but it was too late to get a reservation two months ago.
-They start taking reservations 18 months in advance.
+I thought maybe we could go on one of the mule trips into the canyon, but two-month advance planning was too little to get a reservation.
+Mule trips start taking reservations 18 months in advance.

 When we drove back to California, the temperature was about 109 deg F (43 C) going into Needles.

 We went to my college reunion in Pasadena on Friday evening, attended a series of seminars for alumni on Saturday, and then attended an open house at the Jet Propulsion Lab on Sunday.
 It was quite a change going from Saturday's seminars, where the median age might have been 70, to the open house on Sunday, where the median age was more like 10.

 At the end of our trip, we visited with Doug and his girl friend Lori at San Juan Capistrano.
 Here are the four of us in front of the ruins of the historic stone church at the mission at San Juan Capistrano.
 The mission was established in 1776, and the church was ruined by an earthquake in 1812.